 Tatum Lynn also loves mentoring youth and enjoys the time she spends with the teens and young adults in various programs around the valley.
 She is excited about these opportunities and the need for friendship and understanding that all of these kids and teens deserve.
-Tatum Lynn has recorded the song, “You’ll Never Walk Alone”, a show tune from the 1945 Rogers and Hammerstein musical Carousel, as a tribute to those in need, giving moral and emotional support.
-“Walk on with hope in your heart and you’ll never walk alone”.
+Tatum Lynn has recorded Christina Aguilera’s song, “Change”, as a tribute to the needed change in our society and to giving moral and emotional support.

 From a very young age, music has had a big influence in her life.
 When she is singing and dancing she loves the way it makes her feel, especially when she sees that the audience is smiling and having a good time.
-Tatum Lynn resides in Tempe, Arizona and is an incoming junior at Corona del Sol High School where she is involved in choir, student council and the performing arts.
+Tatum Lynn resides in Tempe, Arizona and is a senior at Corona del Sol High School where she is involved in choir, the Aztec Strong Club and the performing arts.

 To learn more about Tatum Click Here.

 Tatum Lynn along with Marcus Weeden and Jared Johnson make up the singing and dance group “SuedeRoad”.
 Tatum Lynn, Marcus & Jared dance competitively at Classic Image Dance in Chandler, Arizona.
 Their choreographer and instructor is the well renowned Chris Thomas.